Is Japanese Hard To Learn

 Japanese is a language that has been around for centuries.
 Over 125 million people speak it in Japan, the United States, Brazil, and other countries.
 People who follow Japanese culture have argued that Japanese can be difficult to learn because it’s so different from English or another European language.

 The Japanese writing system may also make the Japanese vocabulary look very hard to comprehend compared to other languages.
 However, there is a uniqueness in the Japanese sounds and the written language, and it is worth studying Japanese.
+Like you can explore more about Itadakimasu meaning and where to use it in Japanese Culture.

 Every new language seems difficult at the beginning.
 The hardest language varieties are Arabic, Cantonese, Japanese, Korean, and Mandarin Chinese.
 However, these below-mentioned categories build up the complicacy of the Japanese language.
+Also, learn more here about the Cantonese Translator.

 There are three distinct writing systems in use in the native language of Japan, one of which is the Roman alphabet.